- Tax Collector

 - As a statutory office of the State of New Jersey, the tax collector is obligated to follow all of the State Statutes regarding property tax collection including billing, due dates, interest on delinquent tax payments, and tax sale procedures.

-- Tax and sewer bills should be mailed to:
+- Mail: Tax and sewer bills should be mailed to:

 Township of Morris Tax Collector’s Office